 Where is the motivation?

-The post "Motivating Drivers- One Person’s Actions Drives Learning E-mail Filters" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2004/01/motivating-drivers/) on January 29, 2004.
+The post "Motivating Drivers- One Person’s Actions Drives Learning E-mail Filters" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2004/01/motivating-drivers/) on January 29, 2004.